Duke University Health System (DUHS) Job Descriptions

 Degrees, Licensure, and/or Certification

-Level 1: Successful completion of American Trauma Society's (ATS) registrar exam and the Association for the Advancement of Automotive Medicines' (AAAM) injury scale coding exam within 12-months of employment.
+* Successful completion of the Association for the Advancement of Automotive Medicines' (AAAM) injury scale course within 12-months from date of hire.

 Knowledge, Skills, and Abilities